blattus/lombardi/readme.md

 ## Introduction

 Lombardi is a rudimentary Slack bot that provides current and prior-season NFL statistics in response to structured natural language queries.
-The bot is built in Python using [Slackbot](https://github.com/lins05/slackbot) and leverages data from the [nflgame](https://github.com/BurntSushi/nflgame) API in addition to other sources.
+The bot is built in Python using [Slackbot](https://github.com/lins05/slackbot) and leverages data from [stattleship]](http://www.stattleship.com) in addition to other sources.

 Currently, Lombardi will respond to [supported queries](#supported-queries) as long as he is added to a channel and invoked using @lombardi.
 Lombardi will also respond to queries sent to him via direct message.